Simone Biles out of Tokyo Olympics gymnastics team final

 The Olympics broadcast said it was not injury related, but instead a "mental health issue."

+"Simone Biles has withdrawn from the team final competition due to a medical issue.
+She will be assessed daily to determine medical clearance for future competitions," the organization said.

-Biles had been the heavy favorite coming into the Olympics, but showed that she was human as she only led in a couple of events coming out of the qualification round to start the Games.
+Biles had been the heavy favorite coming into the Olympics but showed that she was human as she only led in a couple of events coming out of the qualification round to start the Games.

 She wrote on Instagram she’s found it difficult to brush off the pressure that comes with being among the faces of Team USA.